reactive-streams/reactive-streams-jvm/README.md

 }
 ````

-1. A `Subscriber` MUST NOT block a `Publisher` thread.
-2. A `Subscriber` MUST signal demand via `Subscription.request(int n)` to receive onNext notifications.
+1. A `Subscriber` MUST signal demand via `Subscription.request(int n)` to receive onNext notifications.
-3. A `Subscriber` MAY behave synchronously or asynchronously but SHOULD NOT synchronously perform heavy computations in its methods (`onNext`, `onError`, `onComplete`, `onSubscribe`).
+2. A `Subscriber` MAY behave synchronously or asynchronously but SHOULD NOT synchronously perform heavy computations in its methods (`onNext`, `onError`, `onComplete`, `onSubscribe`).
-5. A `Subscriber.onComplete()` and `Subscriber.onError(Throwable t)` MUST NOT call any methods on the `Subscription`, the `Publisher` or any other `Publishers` or `Subscribers`.
+3. A `Subscriber.onComplete()` and `Subscriber.onError(Throwable t)` MUST NOT call any methods on the `Subscription`, the `Publisher` or any other `Publishers` or `Subscribers`.
-6. A `Subscriber.onComplete()` and `Subscriber.onError(Throwable t)` MUST consider the Subscription cancelled after having received the event
+4. A `Subscriber.onComplete()` and `Subscriber.onError(Throwable t)` MUST consider the Subscription cancelled after having received the event
-7. A `Subscriber` MUST NOT accept an `onSubscribe` event if it already has an active Subscription.
+5. A `Subscriber` MUST NOT accept an `onSubscribe` event if it already has an active Subscription.
 What exactly "not accepting" means is left to the implementation but should include behavior that makes the user aware of the usage error (e.g. by logging, throwing an exception or similar).
-8. A `Subscriber` MUST call `Subscription.cancel()` if it is no longer valid to the `Publisher` without the `Publisher` having signalled `onError` or `onComplete`.
+6. A `Subscriber` MUST call `Subscription.cancel()` if it is no longer valid to the `Publisher` without the `Publisher` having signalled `onError` or `onComplete`.
-9. A `Subscriber` MUST ensure that all calls on its `Subscription` take place from the same thread or provide for respective external synchronization.
+7. A `Subscriber` MUST ensure that all calls on its `Subscription` take place from the same thread or provide for respective external synchronization.
-10. A `Subscriber` MUST be prepared to receive one or more `onNext` events after having called `Subscription.cancel()` if there are still requested elements pending.
+8. A `Subscriber` MUST be prepared to receive one or more `onNext` events after having called `Subscription.cancel()` if there are still requested elements pending.
-11. A `Subscriber` MUST be prepared to receive an `onComplete` event with or without a preceding `Subscription.request(int n)` call.
+9. A `Subscriber` MUST be prepared to receive an `onComplete` event with or without a preceding `Subscription.request(int n)` call.
-12. A `Subscriber` MUST be prepared to receive an `onError` event with or without a preceding `Subscription.request(int n)` call.
+10. A `Subscriber` MUST be prepared to receive an `onError` event with or without a preceding `Subscription.request(int n)` call.
-13. A `Subscriber` MUST make sure that all calls on its `onXXX` methods happen-before the processing of the respective events.
+11. A `Subscriber` MUST make sure that all calls on its `onXXX` methods happen-before the processing of the respective events.
 I.e. the Subscriber must take care of properly publishing the event to its processing logic.

 #### 3. Subscription ([Code](https://github.com/reactive-streams/reactive-streams/blob/master/api/src/main/java/org/reactivestreams/Subscription.java))